wolfthemes/wolf-share/README.md

-# Thanks for downloading Wolf Share!
+# Thanks for downloading Share Icons!

 A WordPress plugin to add share buttons to your post.